 Read Also: 5 Avoidable Mistakes Singaporeans Make When Trying To Save Money

 #7 Something Old, Something New

 Founded by the Singapore Anglican Community Services, the social enterprise sells pre-loved items at competitive prices, and provides a platform for beneficiaries to acquire skills like MINDS Shop.

 The beneficiaries include persons who are recovering from mental health issues, and they are equipped with retail and logistic skills, which help them to boost their employability.
 This in turn help them to secure employment in the retail sector, allowing them to learn how to live independently.

-The shop carries a wide range of items, such as furniture, household goods, electronic devices and toys, and it welcomes donations from the public as well.
+The shops carry a wide range of items, such as furniture, household goods, electronic devices and toys, and welcomes donations from the public as well.